Data storage options in apps for SharePoint

 Documents, images, videos, audio files, and other kinds of unstructured data that is produced or used by an app for SharePoint can be stored in or outside SharePoint.
 Document libraries are a good choice for documents and are searchable via SharePoint search.
 A site asset library is often a good choice for multimedia files.

-Other options include blob storage in your Windows Azure account or on your own servers.
-(Windows Azure blob storage is not an option for autohosted apps.)
+Other options include blob storage in your Microsoft Azure account or on your own servers.
 You can also store files in some non-Microsoft platforms or cloud services.

 Metadata for an app for SharePoint, such as user preferences, location information, and other settings can be stored in several places.
 A hidden SharePoint list is sometimes a good choice.
 You can also use the property bag of the app web.
-Another option, for a provider-hosted app, is to use Windows Azure Table storage.
-(This is not an option in an autohosted app.)
+Another option, for a provider-hosted app, is to use Microsoft Azure Table storage.

 Your options for data access, of course, depend on your choice of storage.
 Data access and search are discussed in detail in several other articles.
 For more information, see Data access options for apps in SharePoint 2013.